d-asensio/cabify-shopping-cart/README.md

 )
 ```

-Another optimization that worths mention it the case of the `getDiscounts` selector.
-As mentioned in the [architecture overview](#architecture-overview) section the discounts are calculated by the checkout class, which is considered an external service.
-This means that the discounts that in the state will change every time the service is consulted, even if the result is the same value that was already in the store.
+Another optimization that worths mention is the case of the `getDiscounts` selector.
+As mentioned in the [architecture overview section](#architecture-overview) the discounts are calculated by the checkout class, which is considered an external service.
+This means that discounts will change every time the service is consulted, even if the result is the same value that was already in the state.

 To overcome this, I have used a `createDeepEqualSelector` that compares the discounts objects deeply instead of shallowly.
 This technique should not be used for parts of the state whose change is predictable, but in this case, it is the best way to optimize this part.